-I grew up in Hot Springs, Arkansas.
-During my senior year of High School, after getting my private pilot’s license, I watched in disbelief as several hijacked airliners were used as weapons to kill thousands of my fellow Americans.
+I grew up in Arkansas.
+During my senior year of high school, after getting my private pilot’s license, I watched in disbelief as several hijacked airliners were used as weapons to kill thousands of my fellow Americans.
 I joined the Louisiana Army National Guard as a combat medic.
 Shortly after my college graduation I went on Army active duty, attending Warrant Officer Candidate School and Flight School.
 I couldn’t wait to take my crack at the enemy.

 I dealt with a frustrating climate that made it incredibly difficult to support our ground guys and kill our enemies, but many times we still managed.

 Now I am a happily married father, moving forward with life.